testla-project/testla-screenplay-playwright-js/docs/screenplay_pattern_overview/screenplay_pattern.md

 #### Defining an Actor with an Ability

 For example, Ute will interact with the REST API using the Playwright HTTP client.
-At the same time, Andy will interact with the web UI using Playwright.
+At the same time, Andy will interact with the Web UI using Playwright's page object.

 ```typescript
 const Ute = Actor.named('Ute').can(UseAPI.using(request));